Wannagirl: Jeremy Jordan cover

 "Wannagirl" was covered by Jeremy Jordan and released in the spring of 1993.
 It was the follow-up single from his debut album Try My Love on Giant Records.
 It was co-written by Keith Thomas, who produced both versions.
+Background harmonies were retained from the original recording, but vocals were added by Audrey Wheeler, Chris Rodriguez, Cindy Mizelle and Emanuel Officer as well as some from Lorenz.
+Both versions are almost identical from a production standpoint, but the newer version features an extra breakdown and a different vocal arrangement starting at the 3:15 mark.